Cost-Efficient Online Decision Making: A Combinatorial Multi-Armed Bandit Approach: Experiments

-\paragraph{Data sets.} We apply our framework to the LED display domain data set from the UCI repository \citep{misc_led_display_domain_57}.
+In this section, we empirically validate our cost-efficient online decision making framework via various experiments \footnote{The source code for our experiments can be accessed \href{https://github.com/rahbararman/Cost-Efficient-ODM}{here} on GitHub. }.
+Unless otherwise specified, we consider Beta(2,2) as the prior distribution of all $\theta_{ij}^*$'s.
+We employ both of the cost-efficient approximate oracles introduced in Section \ref{sec:sequential_algs} (W-IG and W-EC\textsuperscript{2}) as the oracle in Algorithm \ref{alg:framework}.
+We also employ the hypothesis enumeration procedure proposed by \citet{chen2017efficient} to generate the most likely hypotheses for each decision region.
+In Section \ref{sec:ext_continuous}, we provide an extension of our framework to real-valued non-binary test outcomes.
+Moreover, In Section \ref{sec:unknown_regions}, we demonstrate the applicability of our framework in the setting where the decision regions for the set of hypotheses are not known.
+We run each experiment with 5 different random seeds on a single-node CPU machine with 8 cores, 16GB memory and macOS.
+We implement the algorithms in Python mainly using NumPy \citep{harris2020array}, NetworkX \citep{hagberg2008exploring} and SciPy \citep{2020SciPy-NMeth}. \paragraph{Data sets.} We apply our framework to the LED display domain data set from the UCI repository \citep{misc_led_display_domain_57}.
 Additionally, we use the ProPublica recidivism (Compas) data set \citep{recidivism2016} and the Fair Isaac (Fico) credit risk data set \citep{dataFico}, which both are preprocessed in the same way as by \citet{hu2019optimal}.
 The aforementioned data sets contain relatively large numbers of tests and few decision outcomes, which correspond well to, e.g., the medical diagnosis example in Section \ref{sec:introduction}.
 In applications like the charging station selection example, it might instead be reasonable to expect a large number of decision outcomes (individual charging stations or groups sharing certain characteristics) and relatively few tests (questions).
 Hence, in order to thoroughly evaluate the latter type of setting, we create a synthetic data set (called Navigation) with the desired characteristics.
 With $n=5$ tests and $m=20$ decision outcomes, we sample parameters $\theta_{ij}^*$ from the prior distribution Beta(2,2) for each $i \in [n]$ and $j \in [m]$, which subsequently use to generate the data set.
-Moreover, to demonstrate the applicability of our methods to real-valued test outcomes, we investigate the Breast Cancer Wisconsin data set \citep{street1993nuclear} (Section \ref{sec:ext_continuous}).
-Finally, in Section \ref{sec:troubleshooting}, we present the application of our framework to a real-world troubleshooting case study.
+Moreover, in Section \ref{sec:troubleshooting}, we present the application of our framework to a real-world troubleshooting case study.
+Finally, to demonstrate the applicability of our methods to real-valued test outcomes, we investigate the Breast Cancer Wisconsin data set \citep{street1993nuclear} (Section \ref{sec:ext_continuous}). \paragraph{Algorithms.} In our experiments, we investigate the cost of decision making using both W-IG and W-EC\textsuperscript{2} algorithms embedded in our framework (Algorithm \ref{alg:framework}).
+For each algorithm, we investigate both Thompson Sampling and BayesUCB for exploration.
+In addition to Thompson Sampling (TS) and BayesUCB (BUCB), we consider the following baselines for selecting tests in each time step:\\ \textbf{Random Information Acquisition.} Within our framework, we can use a random subset of tests decision making.
+This baseline continues performing random tests until only one decision region is left (similar to W-IG and W-EC\textsuperscript{2}).\\ \textbf{All.} This baseline always performs all available tests, and does not consider the cost.\\ \textbf{DPP.} Determinantal Point Process (DPP) provides a way to select diverse sets.
+With this method, we use exact sampling \citep{derezinski2019exact} (finite DPP with likelihood kernel) to subsample columns (tests).
+We use the implementation of \citet{GPBV19}.
+To perform the sampling, in each time step $t$, we provide all data points (all test results for all data points) until time $t-1$ to the sampler.
+The number of selected tests is related to the number of eigenvectors of the kernel matrix.